aliceada96/AirBnB_clone/README.md

 `default(self, line: str):` Called when the command prefix is not recognized.

 **Module: models/init.py**
-This module initializes the FileStorage instance called storage which handles serialization and deserialization of objects.
+This module initializes the FileStorage instance called storage which handles the serialization and deserialization of objects.

 **Module: models/amenity.py**
 This module defines the Amenity class which inherits from BaseModel.
 It represents an amenity for an accommodation.